-Before we run any code we have to have some.
+Before you run any code, you have to have some, logical, right?
 The best source of it is you.
 Only you know what do you actually need.
-What is the point of running a code that even though useful in general it is not useful to YOU?
+What is the point of running a code that, even though useful in general, it is not useful to YOU?

-In order to execute a script file named our_script.sh you just have to type the name prefixing it with ./ like so
+In order to execute a script file named example_script.sh you just have to type the name prefixing it with ./ like so

-That is basically all, after the command the script is executed.
+That is basically all, after you press ENTER, the script is executed.

-Utilizing a tool called cron we can automate execution of script.
-Cron comes with Linux by default so you do not have to install any additional packages it is included out-of-the-box.
-There are many ways to utilize the tool, but we will focus on the most basic usage – the crontab
+Utilizing a tool called cron you can automate execution of script.
+Cron comes with Linux by default, so you do not have to install any additional packages.

-CAUTION as the script will be executed without any user input, make sure the script stays in the same directry!
+CAUTION as the script will be executed without user input, do not move the script after adding it to a crontab!

-If you followed the basic security tutorial a directory for useful script is already there, otherwise create a directory where you will keep any automated script.
+If you followed the basic security tutorial a directory for your custom script is already there, otherwise create a directory where you will keep any automated script.
 It is more convinient to keep it all in one place.

 Now place the script that is supposed to be executed inside that folder (check Basic commands), make it executable and run the following command

 This will bring up a file in which, at the very bottom, you will put instruction on when and what to execute.
 Scheduling tasks has the following form